fleetdm/fleet/handbook/company/why-this-way.md

 2. **Non-public matters:** Since GitHub does not allow non-public issues inside public repos, we have to use separate repositories to track non-public issues.
 Sometimes it is also useful to contribute files to a non-public repository, such as when they mention customer relationships that are under non-disclosure agreements.
 When we work on something non-public, we contribute to the repository with the appropriate [level of confidentiality](https://fleetdm.com/handbook/company#levels-of-confidentiality):
    - _Confidential:_ [`fleetdm/confidential`](https://github.com/fleetdm/confidential)
    - _Classified (¶¶):_ [`fleetdm/classified`](https://github.com/fleetdm/classified)
+3. **GitHub Actions:** Since GitHub requires GitHub Actions to live in dedicated repositories in order to submit them to the marketplace, Fleet uses a separate repo for publishing [GitHub Actions designed for other people to deploy and use (and/or fork)](https://github.com/fleetdm/fleet-mdm-gitops).

 Besides the exceptions above, Fleet does not use any other repositories.
 Other GitHub repositories in `fleetdm` should be archived and made private.